 When I first moved to the island, I was used to eating more tourist Greek dishes, and I was also wondering what we would eat in Crete every day…

 Now, five years after, I’m happy to invite you to check my very new Cretan food blog My Cretan Recipe, because yes, I’ve learned a lot about cooking Cretan recipes.
 This is is another of my favorite things to do since I moved to Crete

 Natural, traditional, healthy, and tremendously tasty, the Cretan Diet s one of the main reasons to travel to Crete if you’re a foodie at heart.

-The island of Crete is known and loved not just for its countless beautiful beaches, imposing mountains, and a relaxed atmosphere, but also for the unique cooking methods, simple but full of taste that give character to any Cretan table.
+The island of Crete is known and loved not just for its countless beautiful beaches, imposing mountains, and relaxed atmosphere, but also for its unique cooking methods, simple but full of taste that give character to any Cretan table.

 Seasonal, fresh, and essential, these staples of the Cretan diet are some of the things you should try if you’re still wondering what to eat in Crete.

-Thanks to Anna from Unraveling wine who is a much better food photographer than me and contributed with some of the images!
+Thanks to Anna from Unraveling wine who is a much better food photographer than me and offered me some of the images!

-Have you ever been tried any of these Crete dishes?
+Have you ever tried any of these Crete foods?

 Let me know in the comments below!

 Pin it Now!
-What to Eat in Crete: Mouthwatering Staples of the Cretan Diet!
+Cretan Food: Mouthwatering Staples of the Cretan Diet!